 From Application to Amazon Phone Screen Interview

 Technically, Amazon interview process does not start until the candidate is invited to the interview.
 Yet, the hiring machinery sets in motion the minute you hit “Apply” button.
+To get the most up--to-date list of Amazon jobs, head over to their main website or try a job aggregator like Jooble.

 Your profile goes into the internal system and is added to the review queue.
 From then on, various participants of the hiring process filter out profiles to create a short-list.
 This shortlist will then move to the Hiring Manager’s queue.
 In 90% of cases, the recruiter will build an initial shortlist and will then pass it on to the Hiring Manager.
 In 10% of cases when, for example, the recruiter is on holiday, or filling the role is time-critical, the Hiring Manager can help the recruiter build the short-list.
 As a Hiring Manager, I will then pick the candidates who will be invited to the first stage of Amazon interview process - the Phone Screen.